RFA Wave Baron

 26 April 1954 Mr J Wilson RFA appointed as Chief Engineer Officer

-31 August 1954 Fireman James Black discharged dead.
+31 August 1954 Fireman James Black discharged dead from a fractured skull.
 The ship was alongside at Point a Pierre, Trinidad.
 He was buried in an unmarked grave in Paradise Cemetery, San Fernando, Trinidad

 Paradise Cemetery, San Fernando - image taken by Jerome Lee, RFHAS member